A leopard's favourite spots: habitat preference and population density of leopards in a semi-arid biodiversity hotspot

 Connectivity through allochthony: Reciprocal links between adjacent aquatic and terrestrial ecosystems in South Africa

-- Authors: Richoux, Nicole B , Moyo, Sydney , Chari, Lenin D , Bergamino, Leandro , Carassou, Laure , Dalu, Tatenda , Hean, Jeff W , Sikutshwa, Likho , Gininda, Simphiwe , Magoro, Mandla , Perhar, Gurbir , Ni, Felicity , Villet, Martin H , Whitfield, Alan K , Parker, Daniel M , Froneman, P William , Arhonditsis, George , Craig, Adrian J F K
+- Authors: Richoux, Nicole B , Moyo, Sydney , Chari, Lenin D , Bergamino, Leandro , Carassou, Laure , Dalu, Tatenda , Hean, Jeffrey W , Sikutshwa, Likho , Gininda, Simphiwe , Magoro, Mandla L , Perhar, Gurbir , Ni, Felicity , Villet, Martin H , Whitfield, Alan K , Parker, Daniel M , Froneman, P William , Arhonditsis, George , Craig, Adrian J F K

 - Date: 2015